menu

 Demographics

 Jennings is an extremely ethnically-diverse town.
 The people who call Jennings home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Jennings, accounting for 41.06% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Jennings residents report their race to be White, followed by Black or African-American.
-Jennings also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.65% of the town’s residents.
-Important ancestries of people in Jennings include German, English, Irish, Haitian, and Italian.
+Important ancestries of people in Jennings include Irish, German, English, Italian, and Scottish.

 The most common language spoken in Jennings is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.

 Notable & Unique Neighborhood Characteristics